Scarabol/rock-raiders-web/README.md

 ### Important

 - Forbidding collection of ores or crystals stops building projects too
-- Level is not marked as failed even if too many crystals are missing
 - Large Cat not usable to carry vehicles in Level 19
 - Damage and blow up buildings with lava erosion